NativeScript/docs-v7/customModules/ui-plugin.md

 ---
 nav-title: UI Plugin with NativeScript
-title: "UI: Plugins"
+title: "UI Plugins"
 description: Learn how to create a new User Interface plugin for NativeScript.
-position: 17
+position: 2
 ---

 # Overview